-When we talk of low brokerage charges we immediately think of discount brokers.
-Which is the broker that offers lowest brokerage charges in India and the lowest brokerage fees?
-But before entering into comparing brokers on charges and fees, let us understand what exactly does broking cost cover?
+When we talk of the best Demat account with lowest brokerage charges, we immediately think of discount brokers.
+Which is the broker that offers lowest brokerage charges in India and offers the lowest brokerage fees?
+Before entering into comparing brokers on charges and fees, and trying to find the best broker for your specific needs, let us first understand what exactly does broking cost cover:

 - Actual brokerage charges

 - Annual maintenance charges

 - Fund transfer charges

 When we try to understand the concept of low brokerage charges, we need to take a comprehensive view.
 Let us look at some practical examples, which will also work as a brokerage calculator for investors.
 Remember, lowest brokerage charges for trading in India are normally restricted to online trading only.

 Practical examples of what low brokerage includes: